MCU Park in Coney Island is home field for Rugby United New York

-The current MLR crop consists of teams in Seattle, San Diego, Salt Lake City/Utah, Glendale in Colorado, Austin and Houston in Texas, Toronto and New York.
+The current MLR crop consists of teams in Seattle, San Diego, Salt Lake City/Utah, Glendale in Colorado, Austin and Houston in Texas, Toronto, New York and Louisiana-based NOLA Gold.

 Next year the league will be divided into two conferences and there are new teams in the process of coming on stream in Dallas, Atlanta, Washington, D.C. and Boston/New England.

 Rugby has long been a popular game in the United States, but one with a relatively low profile, the game being mostly played in high schools and colleges, and on an amateur basis at club level, by women as well as men.